 Confluent Cloud Service Level Agreement

 This Confluent Cloud Service Level Agreement (“SLA”) describes the service availability commitment for the Confluent Cloud Service under the Terms of Service or Subscription Agreement (collectively or individually “Agreement”) between Confluent, Inc. (“Confluent”) and Customer.
 Unless otherwise provided herein, this SLA is subject to the terms of the Agreement and capitalized terms will have the meaning specified in the Agreement.
 For the Service Level Agreement applicable to your usage of the Confluent Cloud KSQL Service, please refer to https://www.confluent.io/confluent-cloud-ksql-sla/.

-During the period of your Confluent Cloud Services, Confluent will use commercially reasonable efforts to make the Confluent Cloud Service available with a Monthly Uptime Percentage of at least 99.95% (the “Service Level”).
+During the period of your Confluent Cloud Services, Confluent will use commercially reasonable efforts to make the Confluent Cloud Service available with a Monthly Uptime Percentage as detailed below (the “Service Level”).
 If Confluent does not meet the Service Level, Customer will be eligible to receive a Service Credit as described below.

 - “Downtime” is the total accumulated minutes during a calendar month for a given Confluent Cloud Service cluster during which the entire cluster is unavailable.
 A minute is considered unavailable for a given cluster if all continuous attempts by Confluent’s monitoring system to write to the cluster within the minute fail.
 Confluent’s monitoring system connects to the same endpoints that Customer uses.
 Downtime does not include unavailability that results from any of the exclusions set forth below.
 Partial minutes of unavailability will not be counted as Downtime.